-staff of ACG begins to put class lists together, we would like feedback that might help us place your child in the best e circumstance.
+We would like your feedback in order to help your child have the best learning experience possible.
 Thank you for taking the time to complete this form.

-Name o of child Name of person completing this form will be lowing questions are meant to help us determine the best placement for your child for the next school year.
-Responses confidential and released only to persons with a "need to know".
-If you wish to refrain from answering any of these, your privilege.
-Not all questions are applicable to your child.
-1. Please share pertinent information about family culture, traditions, religious beliefs, home language, family structure that would assist the staff to be respectful of your expectations.
-2. Is your child a dual language learner?
-3. Have there been any major stressors in your child's life such as illness, death, moving, divorce, new baby?
-4. How does your child handle transitions?
-5. What guidance techniques are successful in your home?
-6. Are there any behaviors that your child has exhibited that are challenging for you as parent(s)?
-7. For returning families, if your child had the option to "loop up" (continue) with their current teacher, would you be interested?
-8. Are there any particular issues that would be helpful for the staff to know regarding your child's toileting habits?
+Name of Child \\\\\

+Name of Person Completing this Form \\\\\

+The following questions are meant to help us get to know your child.
+Responses will only be shared with your child's education team.
+If you wish to refrain from answering any of these, that is your privilege.
+Not all questions may be applicable to your child.

+Please share pertinent information about family culture, traditions, religious beliefs, home language, and family structure that would assist in making your child feel welcome and at home.

+Please share pertinent information about family culture, traditions, religious beliefs, home language, family structure that would assist the staff to be respectful of your expectations.

+Is your child a dual language learner or are there any other languages to which your child is consistently exposed?

+Have there been any major stressors in your child's life such as illness, death, moving, divorce, new baby?

+How does your child handle transition?

+What guidance techniques are successful in your home?

+Are there any behaviors that your child has exhibited that are challenging for you as parent(s)?

+Are there any helpful hints for the educators to know regarding your child's toileting habits?
 At what stage of independent toileting is your child?

-9. Does your child have food allergies?
-10. Is your child a napper?
-11. For newly enrolling children: Has your child been in an early childhood setting previously?
-12. How much interaction has your child had with other children?
+Does your child have food allergies?

+Is your child a napper?

+For newly enrolling children: Has your child been in an early childhood setting previously?

+How do you feel about volunteering?
+Do you or a family member have any talents that you would like to share with the school?

+How much interaction has your child had with other children?
 Siblings?
 Family?

-13. What are your goals for your child this coming year at ACG?
-14. Is there anything else you would like us to know to best place your child for the next school year
+What are your goals for your child this coming year at ACG?

+Is there anything else you would like us to know about your child?